spine-tools/SpineOpt.jl/docs/src/tutorial/multi-stage.md

 ### Step 3a: Create `stage` scenario
   - Using DB Editor, we click into the scenarios pane and create a new scenario called `LT_Stage_Scenario`
   - Switch to the scenario pivot view by clicking on scenario in the tool ribbon
-  - Duplicate the base scenario by right clicking on "base" and selecting "duplicate scenario" from the context menu
+  - Duplicate the base scenario by right-clicking on "base" and selecting "duplicate scenario" from the context menu
   - Add the base alternative to `LT_Stage_Scenario` by checking the box.
 It should indicate "1" indicating that base data gets written first
   - Add the `LT_Stage_Alternative` alternative to `LT_Stage_Scenario` by checking the box.
 It should indicate "2" indicating that the `LT_Stage_Alternative` gets written second, overwriting base data
    - Commit changes